nukleros/operator-builder/docs/companion-cli.md

 These are the CLI configurations:
 1. No CLI: Don't define any companion CLI data and no CLI source code will be scaffolded.
-2. A single root command: define the `spec.companionCliRootcmd` fields in a the `Workload` manifest.
+2. A single root command: define the `spec.companionCliRootcmd` fields in a standalone `WorkloadConfig` manifest.
-3. A root command with subcommands: define the `spec.companionCliRootcmd` in a `WorkloadCollection` manifest.
-Then define `spec.companionCliSubcmd` in one or more `Workload` manifests.
+3. A root command with subcommands: define the `spec.companionCliRootcmd` in a collection `WorkloadConfig` manifest.
+Then define `spec.companionCliSubcmd` in one or more component `WorkloadConfig` manifests.

 ## Root Command